olimorris/hledger-forecast/README.md

 ### Generate command

-The `hledger-forecast generate` command will begin the generation of your forecast from a `yaml` file.
+The `hledger-forecast generate` command will begin the generation of your forecast _from_ a `yaml` file _to_ a Hledger periodic transaction journal file.

 The available options are:

     Usage: hledger-forecast generate [options]

-      -t, --transaction FILE           The base TRANSACTIONS file to extend from -f, --forecast FILE              The FORECAST yaml file to generate from -o, --output-file FILE           The OUTPUT file to create -s, --start-date DATE            The date to start generating from (yyyy-mm-dd) -e, --end-date DATE              The date to start generating to (yyyy-mm-dd) --force                      Force an overwrite of the output file -h, --help                       Show this help message
+      -f, --forecast FILE              The FORECAST yaml file to generate from -o, --output-file FILE           The OUTPUT file to create --force                      Force an overwrite of the output file -h, --help                       Show this help message

-Simply running the command with no options will assume a `forecast.yml` file exists
+Simply running the command with no options will assume a `forecast.yml` file exists.

-Another example of a common command:

-    hledger-forecast generate -f my_forecast.yml -s 2023-05-01 -e 2024-12-31

-This will generate an output file (`my_forecast.journal`) from the forecast file between the two date ranges.
+#### Using with Hledger

+To work with Hledger, include the forecast file and the `--forecast` flag.
+An example:

+    hledger -f transactions.journal -f forecast.journal bal assets -e 2024-02 --forecast

+The command will generate a forecast up to the end of Feb 2024, showing the balance for any asset accounts, referencing the transactions and forecast journal files.

 ### Summarize command